-When it comes to van signwriting the general rule is that less is more - too much text will be harder to read.
-The signwriting text should be simple and the most important information (usually the business name) should be in a larger font than the rest of the text.
+When it comes to van signwriting, the general rule is that less is more - too much text will be harder to read.
+The signwriting text should be simple.
+The most important information (usually the business name) should be in larger font than the rest of the text.
 If you add too much information, you'll end up with a cluttered and cheap-looking design.

 Think about what makes you different from the other businesses providing the same services?
-Will your van signwriting stand out in traffic or will it blend with the other vehicles?
+For example, will your van signwriting stand out in traffic, or will it blend with the other vehicles?

 Don't go crazy with colours

-Choose a maximum of two main colours.
-Use the same colours and fonts for similar elements - i.e you can put all contact info in the same style and separate the sections of the design by using different colours or fonts.
+Choose a maximum of two primary colours.
+Then, use the same colours and fonts for similar elements.
+I.e. you can put all contact info in the same style and separate the design sections using different colours or fonts.

 What information should the van signwriting include?

-The branding and design of your business van are what will draw customers in so make sure you include the right details.
+The branding and design of your business van are what will draw customers in, so make sure you include the correct details.

 Show your business off

 What's most important you'd like to say about your business?
-The typical van signwriting includes the business name and logo if you have one, contact details (website address, phone number).
-Also, include anything that's special about your company like for example 24/7 service.
+The typical van signwriting includes the business name and logo, if you have one, contact details (website address, phone number).
+Also, include anything unique about your company, like, for example, 24/7 service.
 You could consider leaving out your email as it might be too long to put on.
-Website is the most important because it's easy to remember.
+However, your website is the most important because it's easy to remember.

 Include your social media (only if you're active)

-If your company is active on social media which means regularly posts updates, interacts with followers etc., it's worth adding these platforms to your van signwriting so people can find you easily.
-However, if your social media pages don't look good, we wouldn't recommend mentioning them - you don't want to direct a potential customer to a place that doesn't represent your business well.
+If your company is active on social media.
+It's worth adding these platforms to your van signwriting so people can find you easily.
+However, if your social media pages don't look good, we wouldn't recommend mentioning them.
+You don't want to direct a potential customer to a place that doesn't represent your business well.

 Think of the van on the road

 Your van will mostly be seen on the road while it's moving.
-You need to think about communicating quickly and as simply as possible so people can easily remember your business after looking at your van for a few seconds.
-That's why the website address is so important as it's the easiest to remember.
+Therefore, you need to think about communicating quickly and as simply as possible so people can easily remember your business after looking at your van for a few seconds.
+That's why the website address is so crucial, as it's the easiest to remember.

 Catch their attention